 - Medicines to control your blood pressure.

-You may feel sleepy or disorientated and you may have a sore throat, which could last for a couple of days.
-You may also feel sick, but you will probably have been given medicines to make this less likely.
+You may feel sleepy or disorientated and have a sore throat, which could last a few days.
+You may also feel sick, although you’ll probably have been given medicines to make this less likely.

-The care you receive after this will depend on the type of procedure you have had and your individual needs.
+The care you receive after this will depend on the type of procedure you have had and your personal needs.
 If you have had a day-case procedure, your nurse will remove your cannula and offer you something to eat or drink.
-You will usually be able to go home when you feel ready.
-You will need to arrange for someone to drive you home and should try to have a friend or relative stay with you for the first 24 hours.
+You’ll usually be able to go home when you feel ready but make sure someone can go with you.
+And ask someone to stay with you for a day or so while the anaesthetic wears off.

 There are some risks associated with having general anaesthesia.
-We have not included the chance of these happening as they are specific to you and differ for every person.
-Ask your anaesthetist to explain how these risks apply to you.
+These are specific to you and differ for everyone depending on their circumstances, so ask your anaesthetist to explain how they apply to you.

 Side-effects are the unwanted but mostly temporary effects you may get after having general anaesthesia.
 Side-effects of general anaesthesia include: